abcnews/dailygraphics/Documentation.md

 How to format dates and times when the graphic is large.
 See https://github.com/mbostock/d3/wiki/Time-Formatting

-Also you can use "\n" in this value to break the output over multiple lines.
+You can use `\n` in this value to break the output over multiple lines.

 **timeFormatSmall**
 > Default: a customized multi-resolution time format

 How to format dates and times when the graphic is small (such as on mobile).
 See https://github.com/mbostock/d3/wiki/Time-Formatting

-Also you can use "\n" in this value to break the output over multiple lines.
+You can use `\n` in this value to break the output over multiple lines.

 **minValue**
 > Default: smallest value in the data rounded *down* to the nearest multiple of `roundTicksFactor`